Constantine Dalassenos (thalassokrator): Biography

-In 1091, Dalassenos is recorded as participating in Alexios I's campaign against the Cumans in the Balkans.
+In 1091, Dalassenos is recorded as participating in Alexios I's campaign against the Pechenegs in the Balkans.
 In the decisive Battle of Levounion on 29 April 1091, he commanded the army's left wing.

 In 1092, he was again sent against Tzachas, with the title of thalassokrator (θαλασσοκράτωρ, "master of the sea"), subordinated to the new megas doux, John Doukas.
 The two commanders were to attack Mytilene on Lesbos, still held by Tzachas.
 Doukas, at the head of the land forces, arrived first, and attacked the town.
 The siege lasted for three months, before Tzachas offered to surrender the town in exchange for safe passage back to Smyrna.
 Doukas agreed, but Dalassenos, who had just arrived, attacked the Turkish fleet.
 He captured many of the Turkish vessels, and ordered the crews, including the rowers, executed.

 Dalassenos then returned to Constantinople.
 In spring 1093, when Tzachas attacked the port of Abydos in the Sea of Marmara, Alexios again dispatched him against the emir by sea.
 At the same time, however, Alexios called upon the Sultan of the Seljuk Sultanate of Rum Kilij Arslan I (r.
 1092–1107) to attack Tzachas from the rear.
 The Sultan complied, and in an audience had Tzachas murdered.
 Nothing further is known of Dalassenos after this.